Gentle sunshine, the wind in your hair, happy children engaging in thoughtful and informed discussions about the beautiful monument they just saw…

 Stacks of snacks

 Snacks are an absolutely a must.
 The healthier they are, the better.
 Hyped up sugar demons are not much fun in a confined space, so keep sugary stuff at a minimum (unless absolutely desperate).

 Pre-prepared snacks from home are ideal as they are healthier, more convenient (once you’re on the road, that is), cheaper, plus a great weapon against the lure of the big yellow M sign.

 Tip: Pack your children’s snacks in their very own Stuck On You Bento Box.
-The compartments keep food separate (especially useful for kids who don’t want their food to ‘touch’ – you know who you are) and the leak-proof silicon seal keeps food nice and fresh when you’re on the road.
+The compartments keep food separate (especially useful for kids who don’t want their food to ‘touch’ – you know who you are) and the silicon seal covers each individual compartment and keeps food nice and fresh when you’re on the road.

 For some healthy and easy road snack ideas, see our previous blog here.

 Put together a bag full of toys and games that are new or haven’t been played with in a while.
 The novelty value will keep the kiddies occupied for a good portion of the trip.
 To keep costs down for new toys, raid your dollar shop or go to a charity store.